Empower Youth Voices in Climate Science

 We are a team of student researchers at UC Davis affiliated with Data Driven Change (D3C), a student-led social justice organization.
 Over the last year, we have been working with the cooperative guidance of feminist STS researchers at UC Davis to conduct research into socio-economic climate data and models.
 We’ve identified a number of gaps in leading models used by the UN, including the gaps listed above.

-• The Society for the Social Studies of Science (4S).
-This is a leading gathering for social scientists who study the behavior of scientists.
-We have a chance to present our research into alternative socioeconomic climate modeling as part of the "Making & Doing" session of this gathering.
-This gathering will be taking place in Seattle in early September, and we hope to send as many of our team members as possible to share our research as part of this gathering.
+We are also hoping for the team to be able to participate in another gathering that will take place in early September, the gathering of The Society for the Social Studies of Science (4S).
+This is a leading gathering for social scientists who study and analyze scientific practices and protocols.
+Being part of this gathering will allow these student researchers to draw attention to the process itself of contributing to leading climate models, with an eye to the question: Is the current way of configuring these climate assessment tools (which ultimately inform policy) accessible?
+This gathering will be taking place in Seattle in early September, and we hope to send as many of our team members as possible to share their research as part of this gathering.

 Unfortunately, we have run into a major snag:

 Amidst the chaos wrought by the present administration upon university funding (aka the "DOGE cuts"), we have not been able to obtain enough institutional funding to attend these gatherings.
-We very much hope to be able to attend and present our research.
+This is why we are having to turn to crowd funding for this important and timely research.

-As the impacts of anthropogenic climate change become ever more eminent, we believe it is vital for youth voices to be heard as part of the process of making these models.
-As youths and young adults, we have the most at stake: it is our futures on the line.
+As the impacts of anthropogenic climate change become ever more eminent, we believe it is vital for youth voices to be heard as part of the process of making climate models and climate assessment tools.
+Youths and young adults have the most at stake: It is our futures on the line.
 Shouldn't we have a seat at the table?
-These models will shape policy agendas around the world during these next few critical years that shape our future.
+These models will shape policy agendas around the world during these next few years that shape our future, and it is critical that our voices be heard.

 Here is a bit more about us and what we are researching:

-• Alexis De La Torre (Junior, Statistics and Data Science) - I'm doing research exploring the environmental impact of forced displacement and immigration, with attention to how climate change is fueling displacement.
+- Alexis De La Torre (Junior, Statistics and Data Science) - doing research exploring the environmental impact of forced displacement and immigration, with attention to how climate change is fueling displacement.

-• Avidane “Avi” Ceana Caballero (Freshman, Statistics) - I'm doing research exploring the environmental impact of having younger people as part of decision-making spaces, especially on CO2 emissions.
+- Avidane “Avi” Ceana Caballero (Freshman, Statistics) - doing research exploring the environmental impact of having younger people as part of decision-making spaces, especially on CO2 emissions.

-• Clara Zhong (Freshman, Data Science and Statistics) - I'm doing research exploring the statistical impact of fossil fuel company lobbying upon CO2 emissions.
+- Clara Zhong (Freshman, Data Science and Statistics) - doing research exploring the statistical impact of fossil fuel company lobbying upon CO2 emissions.

-• James Wei (Freshman, Data Science) - I'm doing research exploring the impact different political structures may have upon emissions.
+- James Wei (Freshman, Data Science) - doing research exploring the impact different political structures may have upon emissions.

-• Phuong Thy Nguyen (Sophomore, Data Science and Communication) - I'm doing research exploring the CO2 emissions caused by war, with a focus on the factors that precipitate armed conflict, including the production of weapons and the rerouting of public attention away from environmental concerns.
+- Phuong Thy Nguyen (Sophomore, Data Science and Communication) - doing research exploring the CO2 emissions caused by war, with a focus on the factors that precipitate armed conflict, including the production of weapons and the rerouting of public attention away from environmental concerns.

-• Tess Bowen (Junior, Data Science) - I'm doing exploring the CO2 emissions caused by war, especially by the aftermath of dropping bombs, such as structural damage to buildings and the forced migration of refugees.
+- Tess Bowen (Junior, Data Science) - exploring the CO2 emissions caused by war, especially by the aftermath of dropping bombs, such as structural damage to buildings and the forced migration of refugees.

-• Miguel Rezapour, Team Lead (Senior, Data Science) - Doing research exploring the impact of income inequality on CO2 emissions.
+- Miguel Rezapour, Team Lead (Senior, Data Science) - exploring the impact of income inequality on CO2 emissions & serving as a team lead.

-• Meghana Kotha, Team Lead (Junior, Data Science, Vice President of D3C) - Searching as a team lead on a project exploring why emissions increased during the COVID-19 pandemic in spite of lockdown measures.
+- Meghana Kotha, Team Lead (Junior, Data Science, Vice President of D3C) - serving as a team lead on a project exploring why emissions increased during the COVID-19 pandemic in spite of lockdown measures.

 Our work has been occurring under the cooperative oversight of Dr. Sarah McCullough, Associate Director of the Feminist Research Institute (FRI) at UC Davis, and with the co-sponsorship of ModLab: the Digital Humanities Laboratory at UC Davis.
-While our efforts are self-guided, our work has been organized using principals that can be found in the Asking Different Questions (ADQ) curricula, which was developed by the FRI thanks to an NSF grant (#1807056).
-(Take note when you combine the terms "feminism" and "NSF," what you get is a target for DOGE cuts, which is why we are in this mess... )
+While our efforts are self-guided, our work has been organized using principals that can be found in the Asking Different Questions (ADQ) curricula, which was developed by FRI thanks to an NSF grant (#1807056).
+(Take note when you combine the terms "feminism" and "NSF," what you get is a target for DOGE cuts, which is part of why the funding that would normally support these efforts is currently non-existent... )

-Our team of student researchers is ready to contribute to leading climate models by offering research into overlooked metrics that can and should be part of the next generation of models that guide the agendas of policy gatherings.
+Our team of student researchers is ready to contribute to leading climate models by offering research into overlooked metrics that can and should be part of the next generation of climate assessment tools that guide the agendas of major policy gatherings.
 This project, we hope, will open doors for improved inclusion of youth researchers in future spaces of climate data deliberation.

 The cost breakdown for these conferences is below: